rjust/defects4j/README.md

   - checkout and compile faulty or fixed project versions
   - run test suite on faulty or fixed project versions
   - perform mutation analysis on fixed project versions
+  - export properties such as classpath or list of tests

 Test execution framework
 --------------------------